 Yeah, I think those are my main pieces of advice.
 And if you can, listening to music is also an option.
 Listen to a good song.

-Your pieces of advice mirror a lot of what we are working with.
+Your pieces of advice mirror many issues were are working to address through our research and insights.
 We have a free resource kit for teachers who are teaching kids who have been affected by trauma, so a lot of those tips apply.

 It’s interesting because I, this is totally off topic, but I have Crohn’s, and I had to learn to give myself shots.
 I didn’t realize how afraid I was of shots.
 Like, I was always that kid at fifteen who was crying in the doctor’s office because I had to get a shot.